21st Street–Queensbridge station: History

 This station opened on October 29, 1989, along with the entire IND 63rd Street Line, serving as the line's northern terminal prior to the connection with the IND Queens Boulevard Line.
 The train served the station on rush hours and weekday middays, the train stopped there on evenings and weekends, and the F terminated here during late nights; all services used the Sixth Avenue Line.
 For the first couple of months after the station opened, the JFK Express to Kennedy Airport also served the station until it was discontinued on April 15, 1990.
 The tunnel had gained notoriety as the "tunnel to nowhere" both during its planning and after its opening, with 21st Street being the line's only stop in Queens.
 The connection to the Queens Boulevard Line began construction in 1994 and was completed and opened in 2001, almost thirty years after construction of the 63rd Street Tunnel began.
 Since then, the F train has been rerouted to serve this station at all times.

 The MTA completed a refurbishment of the station in May 2023.
 The project included repairing the platforms and stairways, adding lighting, fixing the canopy above the main entrance, and renovating employee rooms.
 From August 28, 2023, through April 1, 2024, F trains were rerouted via the 53rd Street Tunnel between Queens and Manhattan due to track replacement and other repairs in the 63rd Street Tunnel, and an F shuttle train ran between Lexington Avenue-63rd Street and 21st Street–Queensbridge at all times except late nights, stopping at Roosevelt Island.
 In 2024, Skanska was hired to replace 21 escalators across the New York City Subway system for $146 million, including six escalators at the 21st Street–Queensbridge station.
 In April 2025, the 21st Street–Queensbridge station became one of the first New York City Subway stations to have all their MetroCard vending machines removed, amid the replacement of the MetroCard with the OMNY fare payment system.
-On December 8, 2025, the M train serving the station on weekdays during the day, running via the 63rd Street Tunnel.
-The F train running via the 53rd Street Tunnel during the day, operating via the 63rd Street Tunnel during weekends and nights.
+On December 8, 2025, the M train began serving the station on weekdays during the day, running via the 63rd Street Tunnel.
+The F train began running via the 53rd Street Tunnel during the day, operating via the 63rd Street Tunnel during weekends and nights.